 - After reading your paragraph to your class, have students guess the emotion that you were trying to reveal through your writing.
 You may need to do a couple of examples to make sure that students understand the task.
 It's also important that you show that this is not a synonym exercise.
 The goal is NOT to replace the emotion word with cognates.
 Instead, the goal is to show that emotion through thoughts and actions.

 My hands were so sweaty I could barely hold the microphone in my hand.
 Butterflies were bouncing off the walls of my stomach, and my knees were shaking.
 As the announcer called my name, I watched the curtain slowly rise to reveal the hundreds of people in the audience.
 I was blinded by the brightness of a spotlight shining down on me.
 "You can do this," I whispered to myself.

 Step 4: Once all students are finished, have students read their paragraphs aloud to the class and ask their classmates to guess the emotion.
-(Optional: You could use the Mood Faces from the lesson on Day 1 for this activity.)
+Optional: You could use the Mood Signs from Part I for this activity.